tanimislam/howdy/docs/source/howdy-email/cli-tools/howdy_email_notif.rst

 ================================================
 howdy_email_notif
 ================================================
 This is documentation for the Howdy! one-off email announcement commnand line interface, ``howdy_email_notif``.
 You specify a simple email, with a simple text subject line a simple plaintext body, to email either to yourself at your Plex_ account or also to friends of your Plex_ server.
-The list of your Plex_ server friends can be accessed using :ref:`plex_core_cli`, and specifically this command,
+The list of your Plex_ server friends can be accessed using :ref:`howdy_core_cli`, and specifically this command,

 .. code-block:: console

-   plex_core_cli --friends
+   howdy_core_cli --friends

 that produces a list of friends with and without associated names in your Google Contacts.

-.. _plex_core_cli_example:
+.. _howdy_core_cli_example:

 .. figure:: howdy-email-cli-figures/howdy_core_cli_example.png
    :width: 100%